naisha1999/sentiment-analysis/sentiment analysis/README.md

 # sentiment-analysis-using-python
---- Large Data Analysis Course Project ---

-This folder is a set of simplified python codes which use sklearn package to classify movie reviews.

-Two classifiers were used: Naive Bayes and SVM.
+.
 Accuracy is 86 %

 ## usage
 `imdbReviews.py` generates `*.pkl` files which are the training and testing datasets.
-First, set the dataset directory in the `imdbReviews.py`, then run the code.
+First, set the dataset directory in the `Reviews.py`, then run the code.
 ```bash
 python Reviews.py
 ```